Adaptive Informed Deep Neural Networks for Power Flow Analysis

 which is called \textit{hidden function} in this study.
 Note that $\psi$ is unique for each data point.
 Theoretically, $\psi$ is also unique for each bus.
-During the training process, the NN first approximates $\psi$ and then uses it to approximate $V=\mu+j\omega$ using
+During the training process, the NN first approximates $\psi$ and then uses it to approximate $V=\mu+j\omega$~using:

 This unique relation improves the learning process by following the underlying physical laws of the power system.
-Note that instead of integrating the whole admittance matrix $ _{n \times n}$, only the diagonal elements $Y_{kk}$ are needed to obtain the physical loss term, and therefore, the computational resource required is reduced by up to three orders of magnitude compared to when integrating the whole topology information.

-Typically, the goal of the training process is to minimize the difference between $\hat{\vec{y}}$, approximated by the NN, and ground-truth output labels $\vec{y}$, obtained from the Newton-Raphson method (NR), based on a loss function of choice.
+Note that instead of integrating the whole admittance matrix $ _{n \times n}$, only the diagonal elements $Y_{kk}$ are needed to obtain the physical loss term, and therefore, the computational resource required is reduced by up to three orders of magnitude compared to when integrating the whole topology information (e.g., \cite{Yan2025}).
+Typically, the goal of the training process is to minimize the difference between $\hat{\vec{y}}$, approximated by the NN, and ground-truth output labels $\vec{y}$, obtained from NR, based on a loss function of choice.
 Here, a modified loss function is developed that integrates both supervised and physical penalty terms.
 The former is the mean square of the difference between the output approximated by the NN $f(\cdot)$ and $\vec{y}$.
-While the latter is the mean square of the difference between the output obtained from the physical model $f'(\cdot)$ and $\vec{y}$
+While the latter is the mean square of the difference between the output obtained from the physical model $f' (\cdot)$ and $\vec{y}$, as:

-where $N$ is the total number of data points $j$. $f(\cdot) \in \{(f_0, f_1, f_2)\}$ and $f'(\cdot)$ are the NN architecture \eqref{eq:functions-chain-0}--\eqref{eq:functions-chain-2} and the physical model \eqref{eq:physical-model}, respectively. $\beta_0$ and $\beta_1$ represent the coefficients for the supervised penalty term and the physical penalty term, respectively, with the constraint that $\beta_0+\beta_1=1$.
+where $N$ is the total number of data points $j$. $f(\cdot) \in \{(f_0, f_1, f_2)\}$ and $f'(\cdot)$ are the NN architecture \eqref{eq:functions-chain-0}--\eqref{eq:functions-chain-2} and the physical model \eqref{eq:physical-model}, respectively. $\beta_0$ and $\beta_1$ represent the coefficients for the supervised and physical penalty terms, respectively, with the constraint that $\beta_0+\beta_1=1$.
 Initially, $\beta_0 = 1$ and $\beta_1=0$.
 After 100 epochs, the value of $\beta_1$ increases at a specified rate, with its maximum value determined from the sensitivity analysis. $\theta=\{W,b\}$ is the trainable parameters of the NN and $\alpha$ is the trainable parameter for the activation function.